The NZ Army deploys several hundred personnel overseas each year. Currently there are personnel in the following locations:

 The NZDF provides two Military Observers, a Staff Officer working as Deputy Chief of Plans and another officer serving as Military Assistant to the Special Representative of the UN Secretary General.

 Early this year, the New Zealand Government approved the 12-month deployment of a Brigadier who will take up the role of Force Chief of Staff and help supervise the estimated 14,000 military personnel from 60 countries who are serving as part of UNMISS.

 The NZDF has been supporting various operations through the United Nations Mission in Timor-Leste (UNMIT) since 1999.

 Although New Zealand’s military and police participation in UNMIT concluded on 31 December 2012, NZDF’s engagement continues through the five Technical Advisors attached to the Timor-Leste Defence Force.

 A NZDF National Planning Element and operational support has been based at the United States Central Command in Florida since 2003.
 They perform liaison and planning functions.

 Each year Antarctica New Zealand requests New Zealand Defence Force support for the forthcoming Antarctic summer season.

-This page was last reviewed on 18 November 2015 and is current.
+This page was last reviewed on 03 May 2018 and is current.